PeterWong327/study-guide-notes/algorithms.md

 - What is an ideal use-case for Radix Sort?
   - The ideal use-case for Radix Sort is when the range of the array of integers is from 1 to n^c, where c is a constant, if the numbers are represented in base n (b === n), then the time complexity is O(n).

+-  What are the constraints of a Binary Search Tree?
+  - The constraints of a Binary Search Tree is that if the tree is not balanced, then the height h can be at worse equal to n (number of elements), and then the lookup time would be O(n).
+If the tree is balanced, then the lookup time would be O(log n).

+- What is the big O lookup time for a value in a binary search tree?
+  - The time complexity of looking up a value is O(h), where h is the height of the binary search tree.